-Stress is a response to adverse and challenging circumstances and also a response to daily life.
+Stress is a response to adverse and challenging circumstances and a response to daily life.
 It affects us emotionally, physically, and behaviorally.
 The right amount of stress can be a positive force that helps us to do our best and to keep alert and energetic.
-Too much stress, however, can make us tense and anxious and can cause sleep problems.
+But too much can make us tense and anxious and can cause sleep problems.

 What Are the Signs of Stress?

-Common signs of stress include depression, sleep problems, tension, anxiety, work mistakes, poor concentration, and apathy, among many others.
-If high levels of unwanted stress are not properly managed, your health and sense of well-being can suffer.
-Therefore, it is important to learn how to manage stress.
+Common signs of stress include depression, sleep problems, tension, anxiety, work mistakes, poor concentration, and apathy.
+You may have physical symptoms like headaches, upset stomach, fatigue, appetite loss, and chest, neck, or back pain.
+If high levels of unwanted stress aren’t properly managed, your health and sense of well-being can suffer.
+So it’s important to learn how to manage stress.

 Tips for Managing Stress for Better Sleep